Mike Jackson - He Transformed AutoNation into an Industry Colossus

-He began his automotive career, starting as a technician for a Mercedes dealership.
+He began his automotive career as a technician for a Mercedes dealership.

-As Chairman and CEO of AutoNation, he has been singularly responsible for modernizing the automotive retail business, introducing contemporary operational practices and delivering an unprecedented degree of customer service.
+As Chairman and CEO of AutoNation, he is singularly responsible for modernizing the automotive retail business, introducing contemporary operational practices and delivering an unprecedented degree of customer service.

 When Jackson arrived in Ft.
 Lauderdale 13 years ago to take over as CEO of AutoNation, the auto retail giant was in disarray.
 Profits weren’t being delivered as promised, and founder Wayne Huizenga had made an unwise decision to build used-car superstores as well.
 Huizenga's acquisition strategy had left AutoNation with more than 300 stores spread out over 19 states, with less than 60% concentrated in its nine major markets.

 The concept of a large publicly owned car dealer group run by corporate managers rather than individual entrepreneurs was still controversial.

 Automakers were still wedded to the traditional model of the dealer-principal who knew his local market and had skin in the game.
 They resisted the idea of allowing dozens of their franchises to fall into corporate hands.
 For their part, large public groups had little in the way of best practices to show for their greater scale.

 But Jackson saw a day when AutoNation could offer improved customer service and create operating efficiencies by owning different manufacturer franchises in the same metropolitan area.

 That way, a customer looking for, say, a compact crossover could shop for the best deal at a Honda store or a Toyota store — both owned by AutoNation.